nbaudet/dyn-ip/README.md

 ```

 ## Start at boot-time on a Raspberry Pi
-First install the app and its dependencies.
+First install the app and its dependencies, then configure and run it, to make sure that it's working.

 Then start dyn-ip at boot by editing your cron tasks:
 ```bash